laaraujo/mp3-yt/README.md

 # yt2mp3slicer

-A small cross-platform desktop app that downloads a **long** YouTube video — typically a full-album upload, DJ mix, or OST compilation — and splits its audio into individually-tagged MP3 tracks based on a `mm:ss Title` tracklist.
+A small cross-platform desktop app that downloads a YouTube video — typically a full-album upload, DJ mix, or OST compilation — and splits its audio into individually-tagged MP3 tracks based on a `mm:ss Title` tracklist.
 Runs on **Windows**, **macOS**, and **Linux**.